BaySercan/automated-yt-transcript-cron-job/README.md

-# Automated YouTube Transcript Cron Job
+# Automated YouTube Transcript Generator v1.1.12

 A Dockerized microservice designed to run as a daily cron job that analyzes YouTube "finfluencer" videos for financial predictions and saves structured results to Supabase.